A Compact Guide to CRM Leadership

 Poor user acceptance and a lack of internal leadership is a sure-fire way to undermine a CRM initiative resulting in wasted project costs and demotivated team members.

-To fulfill their potential, CRM systems must be designed to meet the needs of their users, its benefits repeatedly communicated and teams understand how to use it.
+To fulfill their potential, any new system must be designed to meet the needs of their users, its benefits repeatedly communicated and teams understand how to use it.

 Using the example of a sales team, they care about their sales commission.
 Sales users must be made aware of the benefits, not just to the company, but to them personally (improved productivity, increased win rate, shortened sales cycle, improved lead quality, less administration).
-Demonstrate to them that CRM will make their working life easier.
+Demonstrate to them that a new system will make their working life easier.

-Where will CRM have the most significant impact in your business?
+Where will a new system have the most significant impact in your business?

 An Executive Sponsor who lends their influence to the project by becoming its champion at a board or senior management level.
 Their support and participation from CRM planning to go-live and beyond is absolutely critical.